 A lid is over tight because of the natural vacuum seal produced during our bottling process.
 It’s actually a good thing that protects the product and supports a long shelf life.
 It can be frustrating when you’re dying to get into your relish though!
 We use a rubber strap wrench which is available in the plumbing supplies of hardware stores which is fail safe.
 The best way other than that is to run the lid of the jar under very hot water for about 30 seconds and then try.
 Please don’t ‘tap’ the lid of the jar on benchtops or ‘whack’ the lid with a spoon handle.
 We would hate for any damage done to the glass or lid to become dangerous to you.

 Don’t eat it!
 Just let us know and we’ll replace it.
-We check the seal on all our products regularly, and we will never send a product out with a broken seal, so it’s unlikely to be dangerous to eat, but it’s not worth taking chances.
+We check the seal on all our products regularly, and we will never deliberately send a product out with a broken seal, so it’s unlikely to be dangerous to eat, but it’s not worth taking chances.

 We don’t use any additives or stabilisers in our products so sometimes there is a little natural ‘separation’ especially if the jar has been sitting still for a while.
 This will have no impact on flavour or quality.
-Just stir the jar before serving, or shake it before gifting.
+Just stir the jar before serving, or shake it before opening or gifting.